Find your perfect value college

 There are many types of jobs in project management, and project managers have a wide range of responsibilities they must take care of from day to day.
 They plan and organize every step of the project and at the same time oversee the workforce.
 They supervise each department to ensure the work is completed properly and on time.
 It is up to them to make sure that all deadlines are met and that the work being performed is of the highest quality.
 It is also their responsibility to ensure that the work being performed meets city, state, and federal codes.
-Project managers are accountable for both the workers and workmanship they oversee.
+Project managers are accountable for both the workers and the workmanship they oversee.
 If problems arise, it is their responsibility to make sure they are corrected before the job is finalized.

 In addition to the hands-on tasks they must perform, it is also their responsibility to take care of all the paperwork associated with the job.
 This includes approving orders, receiving materials, and making sure all of the workers are logging their hours and being paid accordingly.
-As a project manager, it is their responsibility to make sure the work goes smoothly from start to finish.
+As project managers, it is their responsibility to make sure the work goes smoothly from start to finish.
 They are responsible for filing daily, weekly, and monthly reports that show the progress of the project.

 What Is the Job Market Like for a Project Manager?